 Dental Implants Alternatives

-In some cases there may be inadequate bone to support an implant.
-In those instances, advanced surgery to restore bone may be necessary to allow use of implants.
+In some cases, there may be inadequate bone to support an implant.
+In those instances, advanced surgery to restore bone may then be necessary to allow use of implants.
 The alternative to using implants would be a bridge or the use of removable dental appliances to restore function.